CousinoMath/blog/blog/einstein-godel-holt.md

    - Euclid's infinitude of primes
    - Zeta hypothesis
    - Mathematicians look through a telescope to see a perfect Platonic universe
-1. Gaulton: Father of Statistics and Father of Eugenics
+1. Galton: Father of Statistics and Father of Eugenics
    - Enduring factors: skill mix with Transient factors: luck combine in regression to the mean.
-1. A Mathemtical Romance
+1. A Mathematical Romance
    - Middle of 19th century, math shifted from science bound calculation to free creation of new structures/languages.
 Math proofs came to look like narratives with plots, subplots, twists,